fbpixelBlood in Stool (Faeces): Causes, Diagnosis, and Treatment | Thomson Medical

 If the cause of the bleeding isn’t immediately apparent, further diagnostics may be necessary, which can include:

-This diagnostic test analyses stool samples for signs of active bleeding, infection, or inflammation that could be causing blood in the stool.
+These diagnostic tests analyse stool samples for signs of active bleeding, infection or inflammation that could cause blood in the stool.

 These procedures use a thin, flexible tube equipped with a small camera and light, which is inserted into the body in different places.